Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Two women under umbrellas wearing colorful Japan summer style dresses in front of a temple in Kyoto.

 • Women's 574 Core Nimbus Cloud with White Sneakers ($89.99) from New Balance.
-I knew this day would entail a substantial amount of walking, making these comfy lifestyle sneakers the ideal choice for a more stylish and refined pair then basic running shoes, yet I also didn’t have to worry about them getting too wet!
+I knew this day would entail a substantial amount of walking, making these comfy lifestyle sneakers the ideal choice for a more stylish and refined pair than basic running shoes, yet I also didn’t have to worry about them getting too wet!

 My second day was spent visiting three—yes, three—more temples around the Arashiyama neighborhood, calling for yet another modest and girly maxi ensemble: